- MD Arts Community

 Navasha Daya performs, speaks, and consults nationally and internationally utilizing art and culture as a tool for violence prevention, conflict resolution, self-care and healing from trauma.
 On stage, Ms. Daya embodies the indigenous feminine spirit and inspires women throughout the world.
 Grammy-Award winning songstress India Arie described Ms. Daya’s voice as “the true definition of soulful.”
 She was nominated for female vocalist of the year for the Soultracks Reader’s Choice Awards and has charted at #2 on both Japan’s jazz and dance iTunes charts numerous times.
 In addition to her solo career as an indie-soul artist, Ms. Daya toured from 2013-2015 as a guest artist, singing with the Grammy Award winning a capella group “Sweet Honey In The Rock.”

 Ms. Daya provides services and learning for the mind, body, and spirit, and holds sacred, the beauty of all spiritual paths, faiths and cultures of the world.
 She is knowledgeable and trained in a variety of spiritual paths and is a transformation agent who uses her spiritual and artistic training to assist in the daily re-birth process of those she serves.
-Dedicated to the healing of the community, Ms. Daya is also Co-Founder and Director of the Healing and Performing Arts of the Youth Resiliency Institute, providing an array of programming, trainings, and services to assist others in healing from trauma.
-She uses her art to serve families in public housing in Baltimore, MD and in East Cleveland, OH.
-Ms. Daya is a board member of the Greater Baltimore Cultural Alliance, a steering committee member of the Baltimore Arts Education Coalition, a member of the international working group Feminist Alliance for Rights, and a member of The Recording Academy.
+Dedicated to the healing of the community, she is Co-Founder & Director of the Healing & Performing Arts of the Youth Resiliency Institute providing an array of programming, trainings and services to assist others in healing from trauma and uses her art to serve families in Public Housing in Baltimore, MD and in East Cleveland, OH.
+Ms. Daya is also the director of the Cherry Hill Arts & Music Festival in South Baltimore.
+Navasha is a board member of the Greater Baltimore Cultural Alliance, a steering committee member of the Baltimore Arts Education Coalition, a member of the international working group Feminist Alliance for Rights and a member of The Recording Academy.

 In addition to her volunteer work with Maryland Citizens for the Arts, where she has served on the Board for over 15 years, Mrs. Deering serves as a trustee on the Board of Center Stage in Baltimore, MD (previously President of the Board).
 Mrs. Deering is also the President of The Charlesmead Foundation and a member of the National Advisory Board for the Johns Hopkins Berman Institute of Bioethics.